 Always clean up any spillage immediately after fueling.

-Loose reserve fuel containers onboard, should be stored in one of the stern storages behind the canopy garage (not the stern sofas in the cockpit!).
-They are ventilated and drained.
-Bow sofa-storages can also be used; they are ventilated but not drained.
+Loose reserve fuel containers onboard, should be stored in one of the ventilated and drained storages outside the cabin.
 Always check fuel containers before each trip to detect leakages or smell of fumes.